 Our guides are the best Bhutan has to offer.
-We handpick tour guides that are professional, knowledgeable and experienced.
-Our English-speaking guides undergo regular training and, where required, we have guides that specialize in trekking, adventure travel, yoga, meditation and other special tours.
+We handpick tour guides who are professional, knowledgeable, and experienced.
+Our English-speaking guides undergo regular training and, where required, we have guides that specialize in trekking, adventure travel, yoga, meditation, and other special tours.
 You can request a male or female guide based on your comfort level.

 Q. What is Bhutan’s electricity supply like?
 Can I use electrical appliances in the hotels?

 A: Yes, refunds are available.
 Please refer to the refund policy:>>>>>>>>>>>>>>>>>>>>>>>>>>>.

 A: Yes, you can request a single room.
 There is an additional room supplement of $30 for 3* hotels and more depending on the 4 & 5-star hotel we choose.

 Q: Do trip schedules or activities ever change after my booking?

 A: There is always a remote possibility that there might be some slight changes in the itinerary due to changes in weather or other local factors.
 However, this is a rarity.
 Typically, we stay on schedule based on your chosen tour.